K3vwe/server-setup-monitor/README.md

 🚀 Automated Server Setup & Log Monitoring with Alerts

 ## 📌 Overview
 This project is a Bash based automated solution for:
  - Server Setup: Automatically install essential packages, configure system settings, firewall and security and prepare the linux server for deployment
- - Log File Monitoring and Alerts: Continuously watches log files for errors or patterns, and ssend real-time alerts via emails or slack
+ - Log File Monitoring and Alerts: Continuously watches log files for errors or patterns, and send real-time alerts via emails or slack

 ## Scope
- This is a lightweight Devops project that demostrate Infrastructure automation, observability and alerting - critical skills for modern system administration and DevOps engineering.
+ This is a lightweight Devops project that demonstrate Infrastructure automation, observability and alerting - critical skills for modern system administration and DevOps engineering.

 ✨ Features
   🔧 Automated Server Setup
    - Install Core utilities and security packages
    - Configure firewall rules (UFW)
-   - Create Users amd manage permissions
+   - Create Users and manage permissions
    - Optional Nginx/Apache setup for web development

    📡 Log Monitoring and Alerts